Sexual assault, especially date rape, among college age students has become a matter of national concern.

 Rape, including date rape, and other forms of sexual assault violate both college codes of conduct and Illinois criminal statutes.
 Such acts are totally unacceptable within the Monmouth College Community.

-Monmouth College is concerned about the prevention of rape and sexual assault, the apprehension and discipline of prompt and caring services to students who are raped or sexually assaulted.
+Monmouth College is concerned about the prevention of rape and sexual assault, the apprehension and discipline of those responsible and caring services to students who are raped or sexually assaulted.

 The college has an established grievance procedure outlined in the Scots’ Guide to respond to acts of violence within the college community.
 The information below is also sent to the campus community every year in the form of a brochure.